KenningWest/axi4-performance-monitor/README.md

 Important notice: Behaviour of this monitor for the case that first WVALID precedes the first AWVALID cycle of a burst is implemented but not thorougly tested!
 If it occurs a message will be included in the output summary file and an info message is printed to the console.

+## Attribution
+Original project by Dan Gisselquist (ZipCPU).

+This work is based on the wb2axip project and is redistributed according to its license.

 ## Requirements
 This design uses the AXI_BUS interface from the PULP Platform.
 Please refer to https://github.com/pulp-platform/axi/blob/master/src/axi_intf.sv